taurus-org/taurus_legacy_cli/README.rst

 Taurus v4.5.4 `replaced the old console-scripts`_ (`taurusform`, `taurusdemo`,...) by subcommands to a new `taurus` command which provides the same functionality.

-While the CLI scripts are not strictly considered API, this change may break some scripts that relied on them (e.g. some automation procedures, etc.).
+While the CLI scripts are not strictly considered API, this change may break some scripts that relly on them (e.g. some automation procedures, etc.).

-This project re-adds the old scripts to facilitate a smoother transition in those cases.
+This project re-adds the old scripts to provide backwards-compatibility in those cases.

 .. attention:: This is just a plugin to smooth the transition, but the old scripts should be considered deprecated and be replaced ASAP by calls to the new taurus CLI